Broadcast Without Boundaries: VidiU

 802.11 a/b/g/n WiFi Over Cellular

-Link, just like Bond, is capable of using all of the award-winning features of the Cube and Brik encoders while streaming, such as monitoring on iOS devices, on-board proxy recording, and seamless external battery swapping.
+Link, just like Bond, is capable of using all of the award-winning features of the Cube encoders while streaming, such as monitoring on iOS devices, on-board proxy recording, and seamless external battery swapping.
 Additionally, Link provides dual Ethernet jacks for hardline reliability and supports connections from any 802.11 enabled device, which means you can check your email or upload files over Link’s Internet connection while streaming your video content.